The 1st private astronaut mission to International Space Station is back on Earth

 After hosting longer than expected, NASA was itching to make room for the next crew.
 SpaceX will attempt to launch three NASA astronauts and one Italian to the space station as soon as Wednesday.
 They'll replace the three Americans and a German up there since November who will head back to Earth in their own SpaceX capsule.

 The pace is blazingly fast by NASA standards.
-"It's absolutely exciting," said NASA flight director Zeb Scoville.
+SpaceX's Benji Reed said the company launched its first passengers — a pair of NASA test pilots — two years ago and just completed its first private flight using the same capsule.

-Axiom handled the logistics for the trip for its three paying customers: American real estate tycoon Larry Connor; Canadian private equity CEO Mark Pathy; and Israeli investor Eytan Stibbe of Tel Aviv.
+Axiom handled the logistics for the trip for its three paying customers: Connor from Dayton, Ohio; Canadian private equity CEO Mark Pathy; and Israeli investor Eytan Stibbe of Tel Aviv.
 Their chaperone was Michael Lopez-Alegria, an Axiom vice president who flew to space four times while a NASA astronaut.

-Lopez-Alegria said it was an "amazing adventure that we've had, even longer and more exciting than we thought."
+It was an "amazing adventure that we've had, even longer and more exciting than we thought," Lopez-Alegria said after departing the space station.

 Axiom teamed up with SpaceX for the journey that began with an April 8 liftoff from NASA's Kennedy Space Center.
 It was SpaceX's second private flight, coming just months after a billionaire's orbital jaunt with contest winners.